 Checking your Will is important and good practice, it’s essential to ensure that all your wishes are adhered to.
 Unfortunately, a Will isn’t usually a document that you can do only once and forget about.
 Unless you have zero changes in your circumstances, you will need to update your Will.

 Our lives and the lives of those that we love can change rapidly, and decisions that you made a couple of years ago may now not represent your wishes.
-Significant financial and life events can dramatically alter our choices which is this is why updating your Will is a necessary part of keeping your affairs in order.
+Significant financial and life events can dramatically alter our choices which is why updating your Will is a necessary part of keeping your affairs in order.

 Possibly the most important thing to consider is the life event that actually revokes (invalidates) your Will.